drostar/UnityIntelliSenseDocumentation/README.md

 # UnityIntelliSenseDocumentation
-XML Documentation that enables Intellisense code hints for the Unity game engine libraries.
+XML Documentation that enables IntelliSense code hints for the Unity game engine libraries.